 See the Stanford campus from the top of the Hoover Tower Observation Platform.
 Completed in 1941 to celebrate the University's 50th anniversary, the 285-foot tower is a landmark for students, alumni and the local community.

 Visiting the Observation Platform

 The observation platform is located on the 14th floor of Hoover Tower.
 When you step off the elevator be welcomed by a tour guide who is available to point out Stanford University landmarks and, on a clear day, sights around the San Francisco Bay Area.

 At the top of the tower, visitors can see a carillon of 48 bells.
-The original 35 bells were cast of bronze in Tournai, Belgium, a gift of the Belgian-American Education Foundation.
+The original 35 bells were cast of bronze in Tournai, Belgium, and were a gift of the Belgian-American Education Foundation.
 The largest bell of the original 35 is inscribed, "UNO PRO PACE SONO" which means "for peace alone do I ring."